-Dysthymia, sometimes referred to as chronic depression, is a less severe form of depression but the depression symptoms linger for a long period of time, perhaps years.
+Dysthymia, sometimes referred to as persistent depressive disorder, is a less severe form of depression but the depression symptoms linger for a long period of time, typically years.
 Those who suffer from dysthymia are usually able to function normally, but seem consistently unhappy.

 What Are the Symptoms of Dysthymia?

 - Difficulty sleeping